-The GHSP has divided the State into eight regions, with a coordinator assigned to seven of the eight regions (see Section 3.1 for a description of Regional Traffic Safety Coordinator responsibilities assigned to each region).
+The GHSP has divided the State into eight regions, with a coordinator assigned to seven of the eight regions.
 Each of these regions encompasses one "major" city/town, as well as a large rural area.
 All activities conducted reach a large portion of the rural communities in each region.
-Some of these activities include:
+Some of these activities include the following.

 Law Enforcement Patrols/Checkpoints.
 Crash data can pinpoint rural areas where crashes are occurring, and the appropriate law enforcement (city, county, or State) agency will target those areas.
 Officers will also patrol in areas with low seat belt use rates, as identified in the annual scientific seat belt survey, which is very common in rural areas.
-The majority of the sites for the annual scientific seat belt survey are in rural areas, and law enforcement focuses on these areas.
+The majority of the sites for the annual scientific observational seat belt survey are in rural areas, and law enforcement focuses on these areas.
 Emphasis will also be placed on these areas during the May CIOT mobilization and three State seat belt enforcement mobilizations.

 Data Tracking and Agency Support Program.
-The Data Tracking & Agency Support Program (DTASP) consists of motivated law enforcement agencies across the state of West Virginia who provide data in their efforts in highway safety enforcement.
-This collected data is utilized to identify and target highway safety issues through the state, and to justify grant expenditures.
+The Data Tracking & Agency Support Program (DTASP) consists of motivated law enforcement agencies across the State of West Virginia who provide data in their efforts in highway safety enforcement.
+This collected data is utilized to identify and target highway safety issues through the State, and to justify grant expenditures.
 The program also supports these agencies by providing highway safety-related equipment and training that might not normally be available to them.
+This is especially valuable for law enforcement agencies in rural areas that may suffer from a shortage of equipment and training, that experience more diffuse crash frequency, and that often benefit from more rigorous data analysis and resource allocation planning.

 Public Information and Education.
 In rural areas, most residents receive medical treatment through county/community health centers.
-The Regional Coordinators will provide public information and education to these centers through brochures and pamphlets and through the numerous health fairs hosted by these centers.
-In addition, coordinators will conduct child safety seat clinics at these facilities or in conjunction with other local agencies, in which the participants not only learn about safe child safety seat practices, but also receive information on seat belt use by adults.
-Coordinators also set up booths to promote all aspects of highway safety at town/county fairs that are held in rural communities.
-The coordinators will also provide educational classes/programs/assemblies to schools in their areas regarding seat belt safety.
+The RTSCs will provide public information and education to these centers through brochures and pamphlets and through the numerous health fairs hosted by these centers.
+In addition, RTSCs will conduct child safety seat clinics at these facilities or in conjunction with other local agencies, in which the participants not only learn about safe child safety seat practices, but also receive information on seat belt use by adults.
+RTSCs also set up booths to promote all aspects of highway safety at town/county fairs that are held in rural communities.
+The RTSCs will also provide educational classes/programs/assemblies to schools in their areas regarding seat belt safety.
 In West Virginia, many counties only have one high school in the entire county.
 Educational programs will be provided through this avenue via driver's education programs, SADD, and other special programs such as Battle of the Belts seat belt challenges.

 Media.
 A statewide media campaign is conducted every May for the CIOT mobilization.
-A paid television and radio campaign reaches every part of the State and will continue in FFY2024.
+A paid television and radio campaign reaches every part of the State and will continue in FFY2025.
 A statewide billboard campaign also runs at the same time, with many of these located in rural areas of the State.
-The coordinators also conduct earned media activities in their respective areas, which include television and radio public service announcements, media talk shows, and newspaper articles.
-Again, all the coordinators provide services to rural areas in their region.
+The RTSCs also conduct earned media activities in their respective areas, which include television and radio public service announcements, media talk shows, and newspaper articles.
+Again, all the RTSCs provide services to rural areas in their regions.